ErpNetDocs/webclient/introduction/how-to/filtering-expressions.md

 ### Multiple filtering expressions

-You can apply more than one filtering expression at a time.
-This way, your navigator could visualize items that are assigned to you and match both your current enterprise company and its location.

 It's also possible to place multiple expressions within the same filtering row with the “**or**” operator.
 As a result, the table will display items that meet all of these conditions.

 ![picture](pictures/filtering_expression_combination_29_03.png)